rubenwardy/minetest_modding_book/_en/basics/lua.md

 * Install Eclipse + Koneki.
 * Create a new Lua project from existing source (specify Minetest's base directory).
-* Follow instructions from Koneki wiki how to do "Attach to remote Application" debugging (just a few steps).
+* Follow instructions from Koneki wiki on how to do "Attach to remote Application" debugging (just a few steps).
 * It is suggested to add those lines from wiki at beginning of builtin.lua.
 * Start the debugger (set "Break on first line" in debugger configuration to see if it is working).
 * Start Minetest.